EvSecDev/SCMP/README.md

 File transfers for this program are done using SCP and are limited to 90 seconds per file.
 Something to keep in mind, your end to end bandwidth for a deployment will determine how large of a file can be transferred in that time.

-To do bulk file transfers there is the `scp` argument.
+To do bulk file transfers there is the `scp` subcommand.
-It utilizes the same local and remote file name selection as deployments (`--local-files`, `--remote-files`) as well as `--remote-hosts` for host selection.
+It utilizes similar options as the OpenSSH SCP program.

 File uploads for this argument are limited to one-to-many or one-to-one.

 #### Examples one-to-one

-`controller --scp --remote-hosts host1,host2 --local-files Local/path/to/file1 --remote-files /path/to/file1`
+`controller scp Local/path/to/file1 host1,host2:/path/to/file1`

 ```text
 Local/path/to/file1
   -> host1,host2 /path/to/file1
 ```

-`controller --scp --remote-hosts host1,host2 --local-files Local/path/to/file1,Local/path/to/file2 --remote-files /path/to/file1,/path/to/file2`
+`controller scp Local/path/to/file1,Local/path/to/file2 host1,host2:/path/to/file1,/path/to/file2`

 ```text
 Local/path/to/file1